 2) Don’t stop for the monkeys: Ok, ok.
 I fell for this one!
 I was in China and stumbled across a group of adorable little monkeys in costumes.
 I took pictures with them for only a dollar, but now I feel so guilty.
 I am a huge animal person, so I’m not gonna lie… I had a blast playing with the tiny monkeys and still have fond memories of them; however, please, do NOT make the mistake I did!
 Do not fall for these monkeys.
 Although they may look adorable, the way they were (probably) taken from their natural habitat and their mothers as infants is not as cute.

 You just gotta put mind over matter and resist the monkeys!

 3) Nonstop flights: Takeoff and landing are where the most significant amount of fuel is spent.
 If you can, try to avoid connecting flights.
-This will save you the time and you won’t be trippin’ over your luggage to try to run to your next flight.
+This will save you time and you won’t be trippin’ over your luggage trying to run to your next flight.